 Non-traditional students are the new majority.
 Around 75% are over 24 years old, often juggling families and jobs with their studies, and usually commuting to school if not studying online.

-But just because the majority are like you, that doesn’t mean making the decision to go back to school as an adult learner is an easy one.
-Maybe you have a full time job, children to care of, or other dependents.
+But just because the majority of students are like you, that doesn’t mean making the decision to go back to school as an adult learner is an easy one.
+Maybe you have a full time job, children to take care of, or other dependents.
 With responsibilities like these, it may seem almost impossible to succeed as a student, but it’s not.
-People do it every day.
-Read on to find out how you can, too!
+People manage to do it every day.
+Read our tips to find out how you can, too!

 1. Make a Schedule and Stick To It